etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/operations/bulk-delete.md

 ---
 title: "Bulk Delete"
-description: ""
-lead: ""
+description: "Use `BulkDelete<T>()` to efficiently remove multiple records from your database in a single call.
+This article explains how to configure delete operations and customize behavior with options."
+lead: "<code>BulkDelete<T>()</code> removes multiple records from your database in a single operation.
+Rows are matched based on one or more ID columns, making it ideal for batch deletions without writing complex SQL."
 draft: false
 images: []
 menu:
   docs:
-    parent: "getting-started"
+    parent: "operations"
-weight: 50
+weight: 30
 toc: true
----

-# BulkDelete

-`BulkDelete<T>()` removes multiple records from your database in a single operation.
-Rows are matched based on one or more ID columns, making it ideal for batch deletions without writing complex SQL.

 ---

 ## Example